Tomatoes Growing Guide

-There's nothing quite like the taste of freshly-picked tomatoes and the good news is anyone can grow them.
-Anthony Bennett explains how to choose the varieties most suitable for you
+There’s nothing quite like the taste of freshly-picked tomatoes, and the good news is anyone can grow them.
+Expert Anthony Bennett explains how to choose the varieties most suitable for you, along with a whole host of tomato growing tips.

-Greenhouses will need a good scrub down before the sowing and planting season begins.
+Greenhouses will need a good scrub down before the tomato sowing and planting season begins.

 Begin sowing tomato seeds at the end of the month.
 The plants will be destined for the greenhouse for an early harvest.